 101 Chapel Street, Windsor

 Daily Bell has disappeared.
 Perhaps it has relocated, or the recently opened Hoang’s Bakery could be a re-branding of the long-standing shop.
 I’m not sure, and it doesn’t matter.

-Unfortunately, that improvement is not huge.
-The BBQ pork is mushy and it doesn’t exude much flavour.
+The BBQ pork is mushy and it doesn’t have much flavour.
 Hoang’s is another place that serves lettuce, which is not necessarily bad, but when overstuffed into the roll it shadows the other ingredients.
-Pâté stocks were running low, I should have waited for a stock up, it can transform a bánh mì.
-The bread is stock-standard, its crust a bit too soft.
+Pate stocks were running low, I should have waited for a stock up given its remarkable capacity to transform a banh mi.
+The bread is poor, its crust way too soft.

-50 cents cheaper is too little to sway me from going Truong’s across the road.
+50 cents cheaper is too little to sway me from going to Truong’s across the road.
 Hoang’s is better than its predecessor, but still mediocre.

 62 Chapel St, Windsor